 - Sturdy design and adjustable height accommodates all different body types and sizes

 - 360° of mobility thanks to the five-point base with overbuilt casters and a smart reclining system

 - Build quality over the long haul is still a little hit or miss

 - Chair does require a break-in period of about six weeks until it releases some stiffness

 - Assembly is required and the instructions aren’t as clear as they could or should be

 The overwhelming majority of office chairs out there use the same material on the seat that they use on the back of their chair.
 For example, if the back has mesh then the seat is usually made of mesh as well, and if the back is leather or synthetic material then the seat usually is, too.

 No, this chair understands how easy it is to get overheated sitting in a chair with a fabric or leather back – but also understands how important it is to keep your lower body warm to avoid sciatica flareups, too.

-The end result is a hybrid option that uses a mesh backing material and a fabric seat and overstuffed cushion to create dual temperature zones to guarantee your comfort all day long.
-That extra bit of warmth in the seat area definitely helps to push back against sciatica in a big way!
+An end result is a hybrid option that uses a mesh backing material and a fabric seat and overstuffed cushion to create dual temperature zones to guarantee your comfort all day long.
+That extra bit of warmth in the seating area definitely helps to push back against sciatica in a big way!

 Of course, there are other elements of this chair that help to fight back against sciatica issues.